BlueBrain/placement-algorithm/python/doc/source/index.rst

 Atlas
 -----

-`assign-morphologies` relies on a set of volumetric datasets being provided by the atlas.
+`choose-morphologies` relies on a set of volumetric datasets being provided by the atlas.

 [PH]y
 ~~~~~